mbrio/react-boilerplate/README.md

 ### React Shared Components

-All of the application's React shared components reside within *src/components*.
+All of the application's React shared components reside within *src/components*, and all of the application's React container components reside within *src/containers*.

 ### LESS